gnubodhi/Neurofeedback_protocol/README.md

 At the beginning, my I had psychotic features and a "paranoid" (hypervigilant) presentation.
 I was diagnosed with schizophrenia.
 But I was later rediagnosed as schizo-affective.
 Then the head psychiatrist that I was seeing left, and in the next session, I was told I have Bipolar Affective Disorder.
 Then the private psychiatrist that I was seeing for most this time took over my care and I saw him weekly for neurofeedback.
 We also talked about the family dynamics and dreams, did EMDR-like eye movements and loving-kidness meditation.
 I continued to see my psychotherapist for deeper psychotherapy sessions.
 Now I use a weak amount of cannabis to relieve the anxiety.
 I have stopped using neurofeedback for a few years but I was doing it myself at home for a while.

 And my mind feels a little more alert now sharing my story.
 Like a slight-inflation.
 Typical with mood disorders.

+Taking this information and adapting it to your own practice is allowed under the license and adaptions are encouraged, all without needing acnowledgment :)